This post contains affiliate links and we make a small commission for purchases made using these links.

 Recipe Tips & Notes

 - Don’t overmix the dough.
 After adding the dry ingredients to the wet, mix until just combined.
-Overmixing can develop the gluten in the flour, resulting in cookies that are too dense or tough and want soft, chewy cookies.
+Overmixing can make the cookies too dense or tough and we want soft, chewy cookies.

 Storage Recommendations

-Store these butterscotch oatmeal cookies in an airtight container at room temperature for up to 4–5 days.
+Store these butterscotch oatmeal cookies in an airtight container at room temperature for 4–5 days.
 They’ll stay soft and chewy as long as they’re well covered.
-Add a slice of bread to the container to help keep the cookies soft—it works like magic.
+Add a slice of bread to the container to help keep the cookies soft, it works like magic.

 You can freeze the cooled cookies in an airtight container for up to 3 months.
 Thaw cookies at room temperature before eating.
 You can also scoop the dough into balls and freeze and bake straight from frozen, adding 1–2 extra minutes to the bake time.